Sindex42/CV/README.md

 ## Skills

-#### Communication
+#### Communication & Adaptability

-I use my knowledge and enthusiasm for climbing to advise and encourage customers, while making sure my information is comprehensive, accurate and up to date.

-My role in the shop has made me keenly aware of the importance of giving quality service.

-I have had to be well organised to carry out my duties of replenishing stock, handling cash and delivering efficient service to customers.

-I have trained many new staff, and have recently taken on further managerial tasks such as setting the rota.

-Good communication and customer service have been essential to my role when advising customers, particularly during busy times.

-During my time as a climbing instructor I delivered clear and accurate instructions to climbers of varying ages and abilities, requiring a good understanding of their needs, and of the health and safety issues involved with a confident and friendly manner.
+During my time as a climbing instructor, I used my knowledge and enthusiasm for climbing to advise and encourage clients of varying ages and abilities.
+I delivered clear and accurate instructions and adapted them to each individual group.
+This required a good understanding of the customers' needs, while making sure that my information was comprehensive, and keeping the health and safety issues involved in mind.

-the need to remain calm during busy times and under pressure.
-My level-headed manner has helped me with various groups of energetic children

-#### Teamwork